 Subscribers to the newsletter will be entered in a drawing for a chance to win a 10GB iPod (see the

-for restrictions).
+rules page for restrictions).
 One winner will be drawn each month beginning October 1, 2003.
 You only need to subscribe to the newsletter once — winners will be chosen from the entire subscriber base, so once you’re entered, your name will remain in the draw for future months.